bmmurthum/LeetCode-Problems/Medium/Jump-Game/README.md

 We checked for:

-- LeetCode's three example cases
+- LeetCode's two example cases.
-- All descending numbers
-- All ascending numbers
+- Many ones with zero as last value.
+- Quick jump to the end value.
+- Single item.
+With zero, without zero.
+- Jump several consecutive jumps to end.
+- Zero at beginning.

 ```text
 ** Unit Tests **